-6. The WGTU held its first meeting on 30 January 2019 at the WMO building in Geneva.
-The meeting was co-chaired by Ambassador Jānis KĀRKLIŅŠ (Latvia) and Charge d'affaires Kazuhiro NAKAI and attended by representatives of 46 States, 3 international organizations, 2 regional organizations, 8 civil society organizations and 5 industry organizations.
+- 6. The WGTU held its first meeting on 30 January 2019 at the WMO building in Geneva.
+The meeting was co-chaired by Ambassador Jānis KĀRKLIŅŠ and Charge d'affaires Kazuhiro NAKAI, and was attended by representatives of 46 States, 3 international organizations, 2 regional organizations, 8 civil society organizations and 5 industry organizations. - 7.
+The following aspects were discussed during the meeting: - a.
+The two Co-chairs highlighted their respective and joint universalization activities since CSP4 in Geneva, New York, Riga, Tokyo, and capitals of non-States Parties to the Treaty.
+They took advantage of key events such as the UNGA First Committee, the Inter-Parliamentary Union (IPU) Assembly in Geneva, Ministerial-level meetings, and oversea trips, and carried out bilateral and multilateral meetings, working dinners, side events, briefings, and diplomatic demarches by their respective embassies. - b.
+The Head of the ATT Secretariat provided an update on the status of ratifications of the Treaty, as well as accessions and signatures, and noted that the rate of ATT universalization compares favourably with trends observed with respect to other instruments. - c.
+The Head of the ATT Secretariat introduced the draft Universalization Toolkit and the draft 'Welcome Pack' based on discussion in the WGTU and the WGETI respectively.
+Participants welcomed the two draft papers and provided constructive comments and edits.
+The Co-chairs took note of the suggestions and committed to present the revised drafts in the second WGTU meeting in April. - d.
+Following the presentations given by Parliamentarians' organizations and Defense Industry representatives during the CSP4 process, two representatives from the Control Arms Coalition presented on civil society efforts to promote ATT universalization regionally (Americas and Africa) and globally. - e.
+Representatives of some States Parties provided updates on their universalization activities since CSP4 to date.
+They shared information on domestic legislative processes and status, bilateral meetings on export controls, regional workshops, as well as assistance received and provided.
+A State Party representative offered to conduct diplomatic démarches through its embassies if requested by the Co-chairs.
+The CSP5 President stressed that all ATT stakeholders are welcome to engage in universalization efforts and reaffirmed the importance of mentionning the significance of the ATT in statements at both bilateral and multilateral meetings as described in the ATT WGTU Co-chairs' Draft Report to CSP4 (ATT/CSP4.WGTU/2018/CHAIR/356/Conf.Rep);

-- 7. The following aspects were discussed during the meeting: - a.
-The two Co-chairs explained universalization activities that were carried out respectively and jointly after CSP4 in Geneva, New York, Riga, Tokyo, and capitals of non-States Parties to the Treaty.
-They took advantage of key events such as the UNGA First Committee, Inter-Parliamentary Union (IPU) Assembly, Foreign Ministerial meetings, oversea trips, and carried out bilateral and multilateral meetings, working dinners, side events, briefings, and diplomatic demarche by embassies. - b.
-The Head of ATT Secretariat gave an overview of the update on the status of ratifications, accessions and signatures of the ATT, and mentioned that it was worthwhile to compare the trends of universalization of ATT and other international instruments in developing its analysis. - c.
-The Head of ATT Secretariat introduced the Universalization Toolkit and the 'Welcome Pack' based on discussion in the WGTU and the WGETI respectively.
-The participants welcomed the two draft papers and shared constructive recommendations.
-The Co-chairs took note of the suggestions and promised to present the revised drafts in the second WGTU meeting in April. - d.
-Following the presentations given by Parliamentarians' organizations and Defense Industry representatives during the CSP4 process, two representatives from the Control Arms Coalition presented the civil society's efforts in promoting ATT universalization regionally (Americas and Africa) and globally. - e.
-Other ATT participants gave updates on their universalization activities since CSP4 to date.
-They explained domestic legislative processes and status, bilateral meetings on export controls, regional workshops, as well as assistance provided.
-A State Party representative suggested implementing diplomatic demarche through its embassies if requested by Co-chairs.
-The CSP5 President stressed that all ATT stakeholders are welcomed to engage in universalization efforts and reaffirmed the importance of utilizing every opportunity for high level statements of both bilateral and multilateral meetings to include the significance of the ATT as described in ATT Working Group on Treaty Universalization Co-chairs' Draft Report to CSP4(ATT/CSP4.WGTU/2018/CHAIR/356/Conf.Rep);
+- f.
+Lastly, the Ambassador of Mozambique the 100th State to become a State Party to the ATT and representatives of UNODA, ICRC, and Control Arms joined the WGTU Co-chairs on the podium to celebrate ATT@100 (the ATT's 100-State-Party Milestone). - 8.
+Universalization was also discussed under other agenda items.
+In the context of deliberations on the Voluntary Trust Fund (VTF), some delegates highlighted the importance of the VTF in promoting universalization and the synergies between universalization efforts and VTF outreach activities.

-c.
-Lastly, the Ambassador of Mozambique (100th State Party), representatives of UNODA, ICRC, and Control Arms joined the Co-chairs of the WGTU to celebrate ATT@100.
+Preparation for the Second Meeting of the WGTU

-8. Universalization was also discussed under other agenda.
-In the context of VTF deliberation, some members stressed the usefulness of the VTF in promoting universalization and the importance of synergies between universalization efforts and VTF outreach activities.
+9. On 19 March 2019, in anticipation of the second WGTU meeting, the Co-chairs issued a Draft Discussion Paper (ATT/CSP5.WGTU/2019/CHAIR/433/M2.DiscPaper).

-Second Meeting of WGTU (Discussion points)
+Second Meeting of the WGTU